tarankalra1/useful_funcs/aws_create_HPC_environ.md

 Transfers a sample textfile_check.txt to S3/coawst directory.
 One can check that it is copied by accessing the S3 services in AWS console and navigating to the coawst folder.

 #### 3. Configuring parallel cluster options
+We create the cluster on a master node.
+The master node manages the cluster and typically runs master components of distributed applications.
+It also tracks the status of jobs submitted to the cluster and monitors the health of the instance groups.
+This is similar to a HPC system.

 Login to AWS console, search for EC2 service, then select keypair and create a new keypair (we called our "reaper"), selecting ".pem" for openssh.
 Download the .pem file and move to the ~/.ssh folder on your local machine.

 Run